ItsStillRyan/Project-Pegasus-React/README.md

 ## Future development plans and Existing Bugs
 ___
-Mainly looking into UI changes.
-Loading screen in particular.
+1. Mainly looking into UI changes.
+Loading screen in particular could add more immersion.

+2. Filtering.
+I am aware of the lack of filtering in this project so this would be one of the top priority in the list to tackle and implement.

+3. A better use of REACT.JS without doing a windows.reload for certain pages.
 ***
 ## Deployment
 ___